kris-classes/crypto/README.md

 ## Week 1

+### Topics:
+* History
+* Classical Ciphers
+* XOR
+* GitHub
+* Kali
+* Python Basics

 * [cryptii.com](https://cryptii.com/) - Website with many interactive ciphers/encoding.
 * [repl.it](https://repl.it/) - Online code editor

 ## Week 2

+### Topics
+* Binary
+* ASCII
+* Hexadecimal
+* Attack Model
+* Kerckhoff's Principle
+* Python's Cryptography Library
 * [Python - cryptography](https://cryptography.io/en/latest/) - Cryptography library for Python
 * https://automatetheboringstuff.com/

-## Week 2 Homework Activity (See Moodle for all Homework)
+### Homework Activity (See Moodle for all Homework)

+* One-Time Pad by Hand
-Add a link below to a learning resource that's helped you so far and say why you're linking it.
+* Add a link below to a learning resource that's helped you so far and say why you're linking it.
 Resources must be unique so the faster you are the easier it'll be for you.

 e.g.